austinntran/cs50wproject1-2018-books/README.md

 I completed the project by creating a website using Flask/Python, Jinja, and Heroku Database/SQL commands.

 # Test it out:

-http://austinntrancs50wproject1.herokuapp.com/
+**No longer functioning due to GoodReads API Keys being revoked http://austinntrancs50wproject1.herokuapp.com/

 # What's in Each File